The Uniform CPA Examination

 The exam is given in four sections — Auditing & Attestation (AUD), Business Environment & Concepts (BEC), Financial Accounting & Reporting (FAR) and Regulation (REG).
 To learn more about those sections and on what you’ll be tested, the Exam Blueprints can help.

-The AICPA Exam’s team published its CPA Exam Blueprints (effective July 1, 2019) earlier this month.
+The AICPA Exams team published its CPA Exam Blueprints (effective July 1, 2021).
 Read more to get a quick overview of the changes.

 You take one section at a time and then move on to the next one, all over the course of 18 months.
 You have the option of taking the exams in whatever order suits you.
 Knowing the differences between the sections can also help you schedule them in a way that maximizes your odds of success.